walmartlabs/concord-website/docs/getting-started/forms.md

 Supported options:
 - `yield`: a boolean value.
-If `true`, the UI wizard will stop after this form and the rest of the process will continue in "background".
+If `true`, the UI wizard will stop after this form and the rest of the process will continue in the background.
 Supported only for custom (with branding) forms;
 - `values`: additional values, to override default form values or to provide additional data.